akeeba/fof/README.md

 ## Requirements

 FOF 4 requires Joomla 3.9 or later and PHP 7.2 or later.
 It will not work on older Joomla and PHP versions.

+At a maximum, FOF 4 supports Joomla up to version 4.4 and PHP up to version 8.2.

+We will not support any newer versions of Joomla or PHP.

 ## FOF 2.x, 3.x, 4.x and Joomla 3